Three (TV channel): Establishment

+One of the financial supporters of TV3 in its early life was America's NBC (through NBC International Ltd), taking 14.9% of TV3's shares and had the biggest and effectively controlling interest.
+Existing laws forbade foreign ownership beyond the 15% level, what TV3 considers as "the main block to sell" itself.
+NBC sold the stake when TV3 was into receivership in May 1990; by this time the share was at 16.4%.

+Despite breaking TVNZ's monopoly, TV3 had found itself in an uphill struggle.
+Its current affairs programmes and TV sports programmes were axed due to disappointing ratings and poor advertising income.
+Its staff were also laid off.
+It also had to face competition with the then-new Sky Network Television.
+TV3 was ready for any ratings battle.

 Westpac ownership

 TV3 failed to gain ground against a recently revitalised TVNZ and was placed into receivership on 2 May 1990.
 TV3 continued to broadcast with the major creditor, Westpac, supporting the network by taking a large shareholding.
+TV3 was delisted from the New Zealand Stock Exchange in December 1990 because it could afford to meet listing requirements.
+Its board of directors had lost their confidence when TV3 was into receivership.

 As TV3 needed investment during a climate of economic recession, the government liberalised the rules on foreign ownership of television stations (raising the 15 percent cap to 49 percent and later removing all restrictions), allowing TV3 to search for an investor overseas.
 In December 1991, Canwest took a 20 percent shareholding in TV3 and secured a management agreement allowing it full control to operate the station.
 Canwest introduced tighter controls on budgets while targeting the lucrative 18- to 49-year-old audience.
 TV3's audience share and advertising revenue steadily increased, leading to significant profits.
 TV3 also steadily increased its coverage within New Zealand, adding dozens of transmitters and translators, often with the assistance of New Zealand On Air.
 By 1998 about 97 percent of the population could receive the channel.

 On 2 October 1996, TV3 announced a reshuffling of its broadcast frequencies to enable it to launch a new network, to be called TV4 Network Limited, on the VHF band.
 TV4, which started on 29 June 1997, is a free-to-air network aimed at a younger audience than TV3.
 The launch was considered successful, with high brand recognition and ratings significantly higher than MTV, TV4's television rival.
 TV4's opening broadcast was the controversial Tyson–Holyfield boxing rematch.